willemstuursma/castblock-php/README.md

 Heavily inspired by [stephen304/castblock](https://github.com/stephen304/castblock).

+The sponsorship segments are provided by the [Sponsorblock](https://sponsor.ajay.app/) browser extension.

 ## Features

 * Automatically skip sponsorship segments in Youtube videos playing on Chromecast or Google Home mini devices.